AqueM/webpage/_src/creations/poetry/poems/nursery-rhyme.md

 For such a child,
 how one happiness finds?
 with no twinkling star
-with no diamonds in the sky...
+with no diamonds in the sky...{% endblock %}